Rushlow: 2006–2007: Rushlow Harris

-In 2006, Rushlow and Harris recorded as Rushlow Harris.
+In 2006, Rushlow and Harris recorded as the duo Rushlow Harris.
 The duo signed to Show Dog Nashville, a label owned by country singer Toby Keith.
 Working with producer Christy DiNapoli and Derek Bason, the duo released two singles but no album.
+In 2017, Rushlow founded the Frontmen with Richie McDonald and Larry Stewart, respectively the former lead singers of Lonestar and Restless Heart.

-Kennedy, Allison, and Redmond now play in Jason Aldean's road band and produce with David Fanning as the production team New Voice Entertainment.
-Welch is the keyboardist in Jake Owen's road band.
+Kennedy, Allison, and Redmond joined Jason Aldean's road band.
+They, along with David Fanning, also formed the production team New Voice Entertainment, which has produced for Thompson Square.
+Welch became the keyboardist in Jake Owen's road band.